RESEARCH

 The influenza virus is a small RNA virus that causes seasonal flu epidemics, e.g. in France they occur around winter.
 Flu may pose a risk of severe complications and even death in vulnerable individuals.
 Influenza vaccines exist, but due to the fast evolution of the virus, their efficiency is limited only to several similar strains of the virus.
 And the dominant strains change annually.
 The project (conceived by Chiara Poletto) aims at understanding how population structure of France and travel patterns influence the dynamic of the epidemics and evolution of the influenza virus.

-We use an agent-based and data-driven (INSEE census) model simulating the spread of influenza in France developed before (by Livio Bioglio) and modified by us to record detailed information on who-infected-who.
+We used an agent-based and data-driven (INSEE census) model simulating the spread of influenza in France developed before (by Livio Bioglio) and modified by us to record detailed information on who-infected-who.
 That allows for precise tracking of the epidemic demographics and the spread of the virus.
 We validate the model with the Réseau Sentinelles’ (RS) disease surveillance data.

 My job is to modify the original ABM model (written in C++11) to meet the project’s needs, process the INSEE and RS data to feed them into the model, calibrate parameters using the data and analyse the output.
 There’s a lot of Python scripting for automated data processing (including scripts choosing parameters and launching simulations on their own).